 HR Support center; personal HR adviser with Elite plan

-Background checks, onboarding, new hire support, handbooks, advising
+Background checks, onboarding, new hire support, handbooks, and advising

-50+ apps for accounting, POS, project management, benefits, learning, recruiting and onboarding, time and attendance, ERP
+50-plus apps for accounting, point-of-sale (POS), project management, benefits, learning, recruiting and onboarding, time and attendance, and enterprise resource planning (ERP)

 24/7 phone support; reports of delays and unhelpful reps